 Importance of Safety

-Electricity is an important part of everyday life and our commitment to using electricity safely is important.
-The flick of a switch can heat, cool, light, cook, clean and entertain.
-Electricity is a powerful servant, but can also be dangerous if it isn’t treated with caution and respect.
-Unfortunately, when an accident does happen, it can be deadly.
+Electricity is an essential part of our lives.
+The flick of a switch can heat, cool, light, cook, clean, and entertain.
+Electricity is a powerful tool, but it can be dangerous if not treated cautiously.

 The following links will provide more detailed information on how to safely work and live around electricity.

 You don’t always need wires to make a complete circuit.
 For example, there is a circuit formed between a storm cloud and the Earth when lightning strikes.
 The air is acting as a conductor in the circuit in this circumstance.
 Normally air does not conduct electricity.
 However, if there is a big enough electrical charge in the cloud, it can cause the air to act as a conductor, working like an invisible cable linking the cloud above and the Earth below ‐ completing the circuit.

 The same thing happens in an arc flash.
 An arc flash is where electricity leaves its intended path and travels through the air, with little resistance, from one conductor to another, or to ground.
 The results are often violent and when a human is in close proximity; serious injury or even death can occur.
 An arc flash can be caused by many things: dust, dropping tools, accidental touching, condensation, material failure, corrosion and faulty installation to name a few.